hectorproko/Quartz/content/darey.io/Terraform/Terraform16-19/PART1_PROJECT_16.md

 </details>

-Notice that a new directory has been created: `.terraform` This is where **Terraform** keeps **plugins**.
+A new directory `.terraform` has been created along with :  This is where **Terraform** keeps **plugins**.
 Generally, it is safe to delete this folder.
-You just have to execute `terraform init` again, to download them.
+We just have to execute `terraform init` again, to download them.

 ``` bash
 hector@hector-Laptop:~/Project16-17/PBL$ ls -a